tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

 20. `setopt +0` and `unset` lets you unset bash options
 21. `which` tells you which command will be executed and `whereis` returns multiple matches and will not tell which will be executed.
 22. */usr/local* contains shareable apps and */usr/share* is for files for multiple architectures.
+23. */proc/cmdline* Holds boot parameters.
+These are passed by the bootloader to the kernel on boot

 #dependencies